La20821/Express-Backend-Project/README.md

 ## Purpose
-The purpose of the the Back End aspect of this project is to set up the specific routes based off of web application's functionality.
+The purpose of the the Back End aspect of this project is to set up the specific routes based off of web application's desired functionality.
+These endpoints would ultiamtely be the framework and skeleton of the overall project and is proven to be a very important portion a Full Stack Web Application.
+Within the backend portion of this project, I created an API database so that I could store information and later pass it into the React front end of my project.
+I was able to use Postman, a tool common for developers to test RESTful APIs by testing the endpoints, providing an input and expecting an output rendered correct data.

 ## Getting Started
 ### Entity Relationship Diagram